agforero/agforero.github.io/index.md

 Then, from December 2020 to January 2021, I worked as a Research Assistant at UW-Madison's Biostatistics and Medical Informatics Department to run graph analysis on interactions between human proteins and SARS-CoV-2 proteins.
 I developed a GUI suite based in Tkinter that makes it easy to generate a graph of connections stemming from a specific protein.

+I will be attending Cornell Tech for my masters from 2021 to 2022.

 ### Projects:
 #### Argonne: